 Choose a VA-Approved School to Get the Most Out of Your Benefits

-Remember that you can report any institution to the Department of Education if you feel that that program or institution hasn’t honored its promises or has dealt shady business.
-To file your complaint, simply send an email to [email protected]
+Remember that you can report any institution to the Department of Education if you feel that that program or institution hasn’t honored its promises or doesn’t seem aboveboard.
+To file a complaint, send an email to [email protected]